 There are a few tick species that can make both humans and animals sick, such as:

-A certain tick genus (Dermacentor) can cause a paralysis in humans and other mammals following long periods of feeding.
+- A certain tick genus (Dermacentor) can cause paralysis in humans and other mammals following long periods of feeding.
 Tick paralysis can result in death if the feeding ticks are allowed to remain attached to the host for too long.
 Learn how to identify ticks with our Disease Carrying Ticks of Canada guide.

-The BuzzShield Air program was designed to control ticks that may be in your yard.
-During our inspection we also always provide a BuzzCheck for our customers to help them reduce areas that may be inviting to ticks such as tall grass, overgrown shrubs and leaf litter.
+- The BuzzShield Insect program was designed to control ticks that may be in your yard.
+During our inspection, we also always provide a BuzzCheck for our customers to help them reduce areas that may be inviting to ticks such as tall grass, overgrown shrubs and leaf litter.